PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future owner.
 Production behavior, dependencies, TensorFlow isolation, the 41-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds a dedicated layout-pass-set-2 channel/pre-add owner.
+Full channel-shuffle/Gather recovery receives the exact pass context embedded in the callback-bearing attention context and retains post-Gather cleanup; pre-add/mean/attention recovery then receives the original attention context.
+Both complete seven-slot results preserve order and object identity.

+Only the two observation-only lowerer assignments are replaced.
+Recorded phase boundaries, compatibility wrappers, independent callbacks and late owners, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+Focused `4`, affected `426`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 41 to 40.